jd0x/docs/manual/graphql/index.rst

 3. Linking the two tables and getting GraphQL APIs over them:

-   - :ref:`Create a relationships <create-relationships>` between the two tables.
+   - :ref:`Create a relationship <data-create-relationships>` between the two tables.
    - GraphQL APIs over the relationship are ready.
 You can start :ref:`fetching <data-fetching-relationship>` over them.

 4. Access control for your tables: